csm-kumar-gaurav/csm-kumar-gaurav/README.md

    	- *Technologies*: HTML, CSS, and JavaScript.
    	- *Learning curve*:
 		1. Create four menu buttons 'horizontally' in a container
 		    - Home
    		    - Camera
    		    - Setting
    		    - Profile
-   		2. Assign each menu button specific color
+   		2. Assign specific color for each menu button
    		3. Clicking each menu; changes the complete web page with same color of the menu